 Any time a police officer or another law enforcement agent is assaulted, the accused can face severe consequences.
-The crimes are taken very seriously, especially if a weapon or firearm was used, and they are heavily prosecuted.
+These violent crimes are taken very seriously, especially if a weapon or firearm was used, and they are heavily prosecuted.
 However, if you are being charged with assault on a police officer, it is important to know there still are options.
 A charge does not have to mean an automatic conviction.

 After being arrested for a crime involving a police officer, you may feel like there is no way out.
 Often times it is your word against the cop, and you may think your side of the story will not be heard.
-However, a West Chester assault defense lawyer at the Skinner Law Firm can fight to make sure your rights are represented throughout your case.
+However, a West Chester defense lawyer at the Skinner Law Firm can fight to make sure your rights are represented throughout your case.

 Pennsylvania law protects a certain group of people from acts of violence.
 According to 18 Pa.
 Cons.
 Stat. § 2702(c), law enforcement officers, agents, employees and others often protected under the law include: